Key Takeaways

 Where Simply Business performs less competitively:

-• Construction, marketing or wholesale businesses (costs above benchmark)
+• Construction, marketing or wholesale businesses, which pay above-benchmark costs

-• Owners wanting consistent service from a single direct carrier
+• Owners who want consistent service from one direct carrier

 Learn More: Simply Business Review